Want to make sure a job meets your salary requirements? Here's when it's OK to ask — and how to go about it.

 Sometimes companies will think you're asking about money because it's your sole motivator, but you can help offset this assumption with a quick explanation.

 For example, say the hiring team wants to fly you out to its headquarters for an in-person interview.
 You know this will require you to take a day off work and to make arrangements for your kids, pets, etc. Now, you don't need to get into a ton of details, but you can simply ask about discussing pay before taking up too much of anyone's time.

-Yes, discussing salary can be touchy, and you don't want a company to assume it's your main motivator, but there's no denying its importance in your job search.
+Yes, discussing salary can be touchy, and you don't want a company to assume money is your main motivator, but there's no denying its importance in your job search.
 As a general rule of thumb, follow the employer's lead.
-It'll come up at some point in the interview process, or at the very least when discussing an offer.
+It'll come up at some point in the interview process, or at the very least when discussing a job offer.